Skip to content

 • The right to hire a public adjuster

-• The right to file a DFS complaint
+• The right to file a complaint with the Department of Financial Services

 Why it matters

-The statute exists because most homeowners don't know their rights at claim time: carriers historically relied on that gap.
-Requiring the bill of rights with every claim communication closes it.
+The statute exists because most homeowners don't know their rights at claim time, and carriers historically relied on that gap.
+Requiring the bill of rights with every claim closes it, and a carrier that ignores the rights it summarizes hands you evidence.

 What to do when you receive it